 Highest Plant Based Protein Foods List

-As plant proteins go let’s start off with the power houses of the plant world.
-Below is a list of the highest ranking protein based plant foods and their protein value raw per 100g.
-These can be easily incorporated into any meal or snack, making it easy for you to start making the change to a healthier lifestyle as soon as possible.
+As plant proteins go, let’s start off with the power houses of the plant world.
+Below is a list of the highest ranking, protein rich plant foods and their protein value raw per 100g.

 - Soy Beans 36g